-The above figures for 2021 for the Executive Directors for annual bonus and LTIP awards have been re-stated.
-The estimated figures for annual bonus included in last year's report were £348,600 (Michael Morris) and £237,000 (Andrew Dewhirst).
-The estimates included an outcome of 100% for the relative total return metric.
-The final outcome was determined to be 82% and the awards were adjusted to £332,600 (Michael Morris) and £226,000 (Andrew Dewhirst).
-The above 2021 LTIP figures for the Executive Directors have been restated to reflect the actual share price at vesting (87.1 pence) rather than the average for the quarter ended 31 March 2021 (84.7 pence).
-This restatement represents an increase in the value of the 2021 LTIP awards of £5,000 for Michael Morris and of £3,000 for Andrew Dewhirst.
+The above 2022 LTIP figures for the Executive Directors have been restated to reflect the actual share price at vesting (92.3 pence) rather than the average for the quarter ended 31 March 2022 (100.1 pence).
+This restatement represents a decrease in the value of the 2022 LTIP awards of £14,000 for Michael Morris and of £9,000 for Andrew Dewhirst.

-The value of LTIP awards for 2022 is based on the number of shares to be awarded to the Executive Directors in respect of the June 2019 LTIP awards and the average share price over the quarter ended 31 March 2022 of 100.06 pence, and the estimated value of dividend equivalents.
+The value of LTIP awards for 2023 is based on the number of shares to be awarded to the Executive Directors in respect of the June 2020 LTIP awards and the average share price over the quarter ended 31 March 2023 of 74.41 pence, and the estimated value of dividend equivalents.

-Annual bonus for 2021/22
+Annual bonus for 2022/23

-The annual bonus for the year ended 31 March 2022 for the Executive Directors was based on a combination of financial metrics (60%) and corporate objectives (40%).
+The annual bonus for the year ended 31 March 2023 for the Executive Directors was based on a combination of financial metrics (60%) and corporate objectives (40%).

-The targets set for the year ended 31 March 2022 and the assessment of actual performance achieved are set out in the table below.
+The targets set for the year ended 31 March 2023 and the assessment of actual performance achieved are set out in the table below.

-The financial metrics comprised two equally weighted components: total return relative to a comparator group of similar companies, set out later in this Report; and total property return compared to the MSCI UK Quarterly Property Index.
+The financial metrics comprised two equally weighted components: total return relative to a comparator group of similar companies, set out later in this report; and total property return compared to the MSCI UK Quarterly Property Index.

-At the date of this Report not all of the companies in the total return comparator group had announced their results to 31 March 2022 and the Committee has estimated, based on the results to date, that this condition will not be met, resulting in an award of 0%.
+At the date of this report not all of the companies in the total return comparator group had announced their results to 31 March 2023 and the Committee has estimated, based on the results to date, that this condition will not be met, resulting in an award of 0%.
 The Committee will determine the actual outcome of this condition once all companies have reported, and any adjustment required between the estimate and actual will be made in next year's Remuneration Report.
 There will be no payout of the bonus until a finalised result can be confirmed.